Gatehub VS Kraken: Crypto Exchange Comparison

-While these remain only far-fetched speculations, the crypto market already offers more than 2,000 digital coins, with more than 200 crypto exchange platforms where they can be traded.
+The crypto market already offers more than 5,000 digital coins, with more than 1,000 platforms for cryptocurrency trading.
 With that comes the question of how to choose a platform that traders can trust.

 Today, we’ll be reviewing two famous crypto exchanges – Gatehub and Kraken.
 We’ll start with the idea behind these companies, what they stand for and value above all.
 This will be followed by a detailed comparison based on supported currencies, security measures, trading fees, user-friendly interface, and customer support.